 I'd like to get more efficiency into the supply chain and for there to be more price transparency for our customers.
 It's very difficult for them to understand why someone in France should cross only one border to the south and find that a can of soda is 25 per cent cheaper.

-Our thanks to Management Forum for graciously helping to organize this interview after Frans Muller's speech at this year's German Retail Congress (Deutscher Handelskongress) in Berlin.
+Our thanks to Management Forum for their help with organising this interview after Frans Muller's speech at this year's German Retail Congress (Deutscher Handelskongress) in Berlin.